Paul Seaver

 What is the current big trend in masterplanning?

 What’s particularly interesting about this is that the measures needed to provide the necessary biodiversity net gain have to be tailored to suit each development based on the unique habitat conditions of the site.
-Having applied the Building with Nature standards to recent projects (working closely with Isabelle Carter in our Landscape team who is a Building with Nature Assessor), I can see this standard becoming much more mainstream over the coming years.
+Having applied the Building with Nature standards to recent projects (working closely with the BwN assessors in our Landscape team), I can see this standard becoming much more mainstream over the coming years.

 Interesting fact that nobody knows about you?

-Having previously never held a sword in my life, I took up fencing over the past few years.
+Having previously never held a sword in my life, I rather randomly took up fencing a few years ago.
 Unfortunately, I started in the summer before the pandemic so the start to my fencing career has been somewhat fragmented.
-That said, here’s looking to the 2024 Olympics…
+Whilst the club I joined is small, its calibre is outstanding, with champions at national, European and world levels.
+And then there’s me!
+That said, I’m looking forward with great optimism to Los Angeles in 2028…

 Best building in your city?